Pinhani: Cem Aksel

 He was born on February 17, 1963, in Ankara.
-His interest in jazz and drums had become noticeable when he was in primary school in İstanbul.
+His interest in jazz and drums had become noticeable when he was in primary school in Istanbul.
 When he finished high school, he became a professional musician.
-In 1983, he attended the Swiss Jazz school which was in Swiss Bern, he was unable to continue his studies there due to circumstantial reasons.
+In 1983, he attended the Swiss Jazz School which was in Swiss Bern, he was unable to continue his studies there due to circumstantial reasons.
 From that day on, the artist who has been making his living with music played on more than 60 albums with several different singers and artists.
 He has worked with almost all of the jazz artists in Turkey.
 Currently, Cem Aksel has been giving performances with Bülent Ortaçgil and many other jazz artists in different places.
 Cem Aksel performed on both of Pinhani's first and second albums as a drummer.
 He still plays live with Pinhani at their concert performances from time to time.